Translation Results for some Selection Games with Minimal Cusco Maps: Preliminaries

 The study of games naturally inspires questions about the existence of various kinds of strategies.
 Infinite games and corresponding full-information strategies were both introduced in \cite{GaleStewart}.
 Some forms of limited-information strategies came shortly after, like positional (also known as stationary) strategies \cite{DavisGames,SchmidtGames}.
 For more on stationary and Markov strategies, see \cite{GalvinTelgarsky}.
+For the strategy types to be used in this paper, along with associated notation, we refer the reader to \cite[Def 1.3]{CCUsco}.